Jacket-69/Necronomics/README.md

 3. **Install the required reagents for both client and server:**
    \# From the root directory
-   cd client && pnpm install
+   cd client && npm install
-   cd ../server && pnpm install
+   cd ../server && npm install

 4. **Prepare the sacrificial .env file:**
    * In the server directory, create a file named .env.